LeeAnnEditor/o365hq/services/Cloud Phone System and PSTN Calling - Initial Setup.md

 ### IT Partner responsibilities

-1. Assign the correct licenses for Phone System service.
+1. Assign the correct licenses for Phone System service
-2. Assist with porting your old numbers.
+2. Assist with porting your old numbers
-3. Assign telephone numbers to your Office 365 users.
+3. Assign telephone numbers to your Office 365 users
-4. Set emergency locations and assign numbers and emergency locations to users.
+4. Set emergency locations and assign numbers and emergency locations to users
-5. Configure Cloud PBX voice and voicemail services (Auto Attendant, Call Queue, Audio Conferencing, etc.).
+5. Configure Cloud PBX voice and voicemail services (Auto Attendant, Call Queue, Audio Conferencing, etc.)
-6. Set up voicemail policies in your organization.
+6. Set up voicemail policies in your organization
-7. Configuring federation with external organizations.
+7. Configuring federation with external organizations
-8. Set up Communication Credits.
+8. Set up Communication Credits
-9. Set up Cloud Voicemail.
+9. Set up Cloud Voicemail

 ### Client responsibilities

--   Provide instructions containing the structure of telephone numbers and extensions.
+-   Provide instructions containing the structure of telephone numbers and extensions
--   Provide required voice messages/music for Cloud PBX.
+-   Provide required voice messages/music for Cloud PBX
--   Provide voice recordings for Auto Attendant.
+-   Provide voice recordings for Auto Attendant
--   Provide a dedicated point of contact responsible for working with IT Partner and coordinate any outside vendor resources and schedules.
+-   Provide a dedicated point of contact responsible for working with IT Partner and coordinate any outside vendor resources and schedules
--   Configure all networking equipment, such as load balancers, routers, firewalls, and switches.
+-   Configure all networking equipment, such as load balancers, routers, firewalls, and switches
 -   Provide access to physical and virtual servers and/or systems and services as needed.
-Provide needed remote and/or physical access to facility and systems required to complete work.
+Provide needed remote and/or physical access to facility and systems required to complete work
--   Assist with identification of high-risk users (top executives and VIP users).
+-   Assist with identification of high-risk users (top executives and VIP users)

 ### Out of the scope of this project (additional cost items)

--   Customer team training.
+-   Customer team training
--   Desktop/mobile software settings.
+-   Desktop/mobile software settings
--   Setup and configuration of desktop phones (separate project).
+-   Setup and configuration of desktop phones (separate project)
--   Skype for Business to Teams upgrade (separate project).
+-   Skype for Business to Teams upgrade (separate project)
--   Any integration with or deployment of elements of Enterprise Voice on-premises.
+-   Any integration with or deployment of elements of Enterprise Voice on-premises

 ### Prerequisites